ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mcsd.md

 operations on it.
 It can perform an [ITI-91](iti-91.html) request with a parameter to get the list of changes to the registry since the given date and time.

+It offers an alternative to HPD ITI-58 and CH:PIDD transactions.

 ###	Actors and Transactions, Content Specifications

 ### Actor Options